-Eureka is an analytic infrastructure service provided by Health Data Compass to quickly provision virtual machines on Google Cloud Platform (GCP) for data scientists and developers within the Compass partnership.
-While generic virtual machines (VMs) are easy for an individual to deploy themselves directly on GCP or any public cloud provider, Eureka virtual machines are unique in the following ways:
+Eureka ® is an analytic infrastructure service provided by Health Data Compass to quickly provision virtual machines in the Google Cloud for Compass users.
+Eureka instances are designed for rapid deployment so you can get started whenever you need to.
+If your analytic needs are dynamic we can create Eureka instances to match your analytic demands.
+While generic virtual machines (VMs) are easy to deploy directly on Google Cloud or any public cloud provider, Eureka virtual machines are unique in the following ways:

-Eureka VMs are preconfigured to meet the HIPAA security and compliance standards of Health Data Compass and its partners (CU Denver, CU Medicine, UCHealth, and Children's Hospital Colorado).
+Eureka instances are preconfigured to meet the HIPAA security and compliance standards of Health Data Compass and its partners.
 Therefore, they are pre-approved for storage and processing of protected health information (PHI) from these organizations.
 These standards extend far beyond typical security controls on virtual machines.